WASHINGTON Feb 26 U.S. investment bank Morgan

 While at the State Department Nides represented the United

-States abroad as Clinton's deputy and was responsible for
+States abroad as deputy secretary of state and was responsible

 His return to Morgan Stanley is another instance of